 Showing items related by title, author, creator and subject.

-Applying the Social Ecological Framework and Social Cognitive Theory to food desert interventions: What is effective, ineffective, and where to go from here Cox, Brittany Leigh (2019-07-19)Living in a food desert is associated with worse health outcomes, and consequently there has been an increasing amount of intervention research on how improve access to and consumption of healthy foods among people who ...
+Applying the Social Ecological Framework and Social Cognitive Theory to food desert interventions: What is effective, ineffective, and where to go from here Cox, Brittany Leigh (2019-07-19)Department: Medicine, Health, and SocietyLiving in a food desert is associated with worse health outcomes, and consequently there has been an increasing amount of intervention research on how improve access to and consumption of healthy foods among people who ...

-Doctors Beyond Borders: Data Trends and Medical Migration Dynamics from Sub-Saharan Africa to the United States Tankwanchi, Akhenaten Benjamin Siankam (2012-12-14)This dissertation explores three broad questions related to data, theory, and policy on medical migration from Sub-Saharan Africa (SSA) to the United States.
+Doctors Beyond Borders: Data Trends and Medical Migration Dynamics from Sub-Saharan Africa to the United States Tankwanchi, Akhenaten Benjamin Siankam (2012-12-14)Department: Community Research and ActionThis dissertation explores three broad questions related to data, theory, and policy on medical migration from Sub-Saharan Africa (SSA) to the United States.
 How many SSA-born and SSA-trained physicians are currently ...

 Health and Migration Within and Across Borders: A Longitudinal Study of Mexican Internal Migrants and Return US Migrants Leon-Perez, Gabriela (2018-03-29)Department: SociologyHealth and migration are interrelated processes.
 This dissertation focuses on the case of Mexico to study the reciprocal relationship between migration and health by examining health selection among return US migrants and ...